justinzzy-code/heymaxPOC/README.md

 # Description

 This is a POC for Peer-to-Peer (P2P) Book Exchange Platform.
 This web application will facilitate the easy listing, searching, and exchanging of books among users.
-The current product is unfinished and only features the only the **backend's main features**.
+The current product is unfinished and only features the only the **backend's main features using Django REST API and Python**.

 # Setup:
 Navigate to backend folder and run `python ./manage.py makemigrations` followed by `python ./manage.py migrate`